propeldata/propel-nextjs-starter-app/README.md

 mv .env.sample .env.local
 ```

-You'll find these API keys by navigating to https://console.propeldata.com/applications/, selecting your sample application, and looking at the section labeled **OAuth2 client credentials**.
+You'll find these API keys by navigating to https://console.propeldata.com/applications/, selecting your Propel Application, and looking at the section labeled "OAuth2 client credentials".

 Leave the other environment variables that are already present in that file, such as `TOKEN_HOST` and `TOKEN_PATH`.

-### Run your local development server
+## Run your local development server

 1. Run `yarn` to install dependencies.
 2. Run `yarn dev` to launch the local development server.